helixml/docs/content/helix/using-helix/text-inference/index.md

 ![](share.png)

 If you find yourself stuck in the queue for a long time, you can upgrade to a [paid account](https://app.tryhelix.ai/account) to jump the queue, or [deploy Helix on your own infrastructure](/docs/controlplane).

+## Inference Best Practices

+* Imagine yourself performing the task or answering the question
+* If you need to ask questions, then you haven't provided enough context
+* If you are asking questions about a thing, indicate what the thing is